-Melanie Jeske, PhD(c) - Sociologist of Science and Medicine
+Melanie Jeske, PhD(c) - Sociologist of Science, Medicine, and Technology

 I am a doctoral candidate in sociology at the University of California, San Francisco (UCSF).